CAROL Bike 2 Review and Discount Code

 Here’s a quick video of the first part of one of the short 20-second workouts.
 I’ve abbreviated the previous 3-minutes of pedalling really, really slowly before the 20 seconds of hard effort kicks in.
 My friend’s best sprint peaked at just under 1000w and beat me.

-The BBC has a few programs where CAROL is used including one by their science presenter Dr Michael Moseley.
+The BBC has a few programs where the CAROL bike is used including one by their science presenter Dr Michael Moseley.
 Here is Lara Lewington from BBC Click and her thoughts on the CAROL Bike.

-CAROL Bike – Does it work?
+CAROL Bike 2 Review – Does it work?

 Theory: A small number of intense efforts deplete muscle glycogen stores to stimulate a response that results in improved fitness (VO2max).

-Repeated bursts of intense effort is a way that elite athletes and casual fitness users employ to improve aerobic capacity and heart function.
+Repeated bursts of intense effort are a way that elite athletes and casual fitness users regularly employ to improve aerobic capacity and heart function.
 One way of looking at this is to understand that such High-Intensity Interval Training (HIIT) can allow your heart to operate at a higher level for longer simply because the rest period allows your muscles to partially recover.
 Maybe you could manage a continuously high effort over 5 minutes but you probably could sustain 6 identically intense efforts of one minute each with a short rest in between.
 This type of training absolutely does work and no one disputes the benefits of HIIT as part of a rounded training program.

 However, CAROL Bikes are employing this and other research to a unique concept they call reduced exertion High-intensity Interval Training (reHIT).
 A typical reHIT workout could total 9 minutes and comprise only two twenty-second maximal efforts.
 Yep, you read that correctly.
 CAROL claims such efforts deplete the glycogen (energy) stored in your muscles to stimulate a positive response in your body’s fitness.